jd41/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 1. You can edit and/or add ``.rst`` files in the ``doc`` directory using your editor of choice.

-2. If you create a new page, open ``contents.rst`` in the ``doc`` directory and add the file name under ``.. toctree::``.
-This will ensure it appears on the NEST simulator documentation's table of contents.

-3. If you rename or move a file, please make sure you update all the corresponding cross-references.
+2. Pay attention to the checklist above

-4. Save your changes.
+3. Save your changes.

-5. Re-render documentation as described above.
+4. Re-render documentation as described above.

 Previewing on Read the Docs (optional)
 ++++++++++++++++++++++++++++++++++++++